 When choosing a garage auxiliary power system, it is important to ensure that it is compatible with your specific door and opener.
 Different garage doors and openers have different power requirements.
 It’s important to choose a system that can provide the necessary backup power for your specific setup.
 Some backup systems may be designed to work with specific brands or models of door openers.
 It’s important to check the compatibility before making a purchase.

 An important consideration is the duration of power you need.
 Most systems are designed to provide power anywhere from a few hours to days.
 The duration of backup power you need depends on the size and weight of your overhead door.
-Your business’ specific needs may also have an impact.
+Your business’s specific needs may also have an impact.
 For further information, please contact a professional installer.
 They’ll be able to give you a quote and outline the options your business has available to them.

 A Little Maintenance Can Go a Long Way